When Efficient Communication Explains Convexity: Experiment 1: Color Naming Systems

 \subsubsection{Procedure}

-We calculated the optimal encoders using an implementation of IB and the same 1501 values of $\beta$ and reverse annealing described in \citep{Zaslavsky2018}.\footnote{The values of $\beta$, along with additional data which we have used for this experiment, are available at \href{https://github.com/nogazs/ib-color-naming}{github.com/nogazs/ib-color-naming}.} Natural language data from WCS is turned into encoders by using frequency information.
+We calculated the optimal encoders using an implementation of IB and the same 1501 values of $\beta$ and reverse annealing described in \citet{Zaslavsky2018}.\footnote{The values of $\beta$, along with additional data which we have used for this experiment, are available at \href{https://github.com/nogazs/ib-color-naming}{github.com/nogazs/ib-color-naming}.} Natural language data from WCS is turned into encoders by using frequency information.
 Specific details can be found in an Appendix.
-We shuffle the optimal encoders to generate suboptimal encoders sampling at percentages ranging from 10\% to 100\%, with 10\% increments.
+We re-sample the optimal encoders to generate suboptimal encoders sampling at percentages ranging from 10\% to 100\%, with 10\% increments.

-Because convexity is a property of word meanings, we measure quasi-convexity by applying Equation~\ref{eq:convexity} to the distributions $q(m|w)$ and $q(u|w)$, where the former is defined by Bayes' rule and the latter through marginalization \citep{Zaslavsky2018}.
-We measure the optimality of an encoder as the negative Euclidean distance to the nearest optimal encoder.
+Because convexity is a property of word meanings, we measure quasi-convexity by applying Equation~\ref{eq:convexity} to the distribution $q(m|w)$, which is defined by Bayes' rule \citep{Zaslavsky2018}.
+We measure the optimality of an encoder as the negative Epsilon measure from \citet{Zaslavsky2018}.